Rodrigo Manga: Political career

-City Councillor of Sorocaba (2012–2020)
+Sorocaba City Councilor (2012–2020)

-He began his political career in 2012, when he ran for his first election as a candidate for Progressistas, being elected as a city councilor with 4,778 votes (1.53%).
-In 2016, he ran again for city council, this time with the now-defunct Democratas party, becoming the most voted councilor in Sorocaba's history at that time, with 11,471 votes (3.86%).
+Manga was first elected to Sorocaba City Council in 2012 as a candidate of the Progressistas, receiving 4,778 votes (1.53%).
+In 2016, was re-elected as a candidate of the now-defunct Democrats with 11,471 votes (3.86%), the highest vote total for a city councilor in Sorocaba's history at the time.

-He was launched as a candidate for mayor of Sorocaba in 2020 by the Republicanos party and was elected in the second round, defeating the then-mayor Jaqueline Coutinho from the defunct Partido Social Liberal (PSL), with 52.58% of the votes.
-During his tenure as mayor, the most notable projects he implemented were the distribution of free community umbrellas, the installation of public cellphone chargers, and the introduction of electric scooters spread across the city.
-In 2024, he was re-elected with 73.75% of the votes, still in the first round.
-The candidate from the Partido Liberal (PL), Danilo Balas, came in second place, followed by Paulinho do Transporte from the Partido dos Trabalhadores (PT).
-With over 1 million followers on social media, his videos went viral, and Manga gained national prominence by using his networks to humorously promote his work and proposals as mayor.
+Mayor of Sorocaba (2020–present)

-In October 2024, his administration announced plans to build, in partnership with the private sector, the tallest building in the world in the city center.
-The project planned for a skyscraper with 170 floors and approximately 1 km in height.
-The tallest building at the time of the announcement is 141 meters tall with 45 floors.
-The project aims to revitalize the city center and encourage tourism.
+Manga was the Republicans candidate for mayor in the 2020 Sorocaba mayoral election.
+He was elected in the second round, defeating incumbent Jaqueline Coutinho of the Social Liberal Party (PSL) with 52.58% of the votes.
+During his tenure, his administration introduced projects such as the distribution of free community umbrellas, the installation of public cellphone charging stations, and the introduction of electric scooters throughout the city.

-With a projection beyond Sorocaba, he received an invitation from the Brazilian Workers' Renewal Party (PRTB) to run for state governor.
-Leonardo Avalanche, president of the party, stated that the party is looking to restructure itself with younger political leaders.
-However, Manga stated that he is an ally of Governor Tarcísio de Freitas, also from the Republicanos party.
+In 2024, Manga was re-elected in the first round with 73.75% of the vote.
+Danilo Balas, the candidate of the Liberal Party (PL), finished second, followed by Paulinho do Transporte of the Workers' Party (PT).
+In October 2024, his administration announced plans to build a skyscraper approximately one kilometre tall with 170 floors.
+If completed, it would become the tallest building in the world; at the time of the announcement, the tallest building in the city was 141 meters tall with 45 floors.
+According to the proposal, the project was intended to revitalize the city center and increase tourism.

-He stood out after releasing eye-catching videos of his administration on social media, "using marketing and misinformation techniques", according to TV TEM, and became known as the "TikToker mayor".
+In January 2025, Manga gained widespread attention on TikTok for videos about his work as mayor.
+Some media outlets have criticized his social media content, alleging that it used "marketing and misinformation techniques".
+The following month, the Brazilian Workers' Renewal Party (PRTB) invited him to run as its candidate for governor of São Paulo.
+The party's president, Leonardo Avalanche, said that it was looking to reorganize around younger political leaders.
+However, Manga declined the invitation, stating that he iswasan ally of Governor Tarcísio de Freitas, a fellow member of the Republicans.